Advanced

 When Ra is started, the current directory becomes the current schema.
 This means the directory is used for persistent relvar storage.
 No other process should access the directory while Ra is running.

-if not given(S) then begin
+if not assigned($S) then begin

-S := {SNO:str, SNAME:str, STATUS:int, CITY:str}{
+$S := {SNO:str, SNAME:str, STATUS:int, CITY:str}{

 ["S1", "Smith", 20, "London"],